adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 "Dynamic home page?"
 Hugo's a static web site generator, so this seems an odd thing to say.
 I mean let's have the home page automatically reflect the content in the site every time Hugo builds it.
 We'll use iteration in the template to do that.

-#### Create New Posts
+#### Create New Logs

 Now that we have the home page generating static content, let's add some content to the site.
-We'll display these posts as a list on the home page and on their own page, too.
+We'll display these logs as a list on the home page and on their own page, too.

-Hugo has a command to generate a skeleton post, just like it does for sites and themes.
+Hugo has a command to generate a skeleton log, just like it does for sites and themes.

 ```
-$ hugo --verbose new post/first.md
+$ hugo --verbose new log/first.md
 INFO: 2014/09/29 Using config file: /Users/quoha/Sites/zafta/config.toml
-INFO: 2014/09/29 attempting to create  post/first.md of post
+INFO: 2014/09/29 attempting to create  log/first.md of log
 INFO: 2014/09/29 curpath: /Users/quoha/Sites/zafta/themes/zafta/archetypes/default.md
 ERROR: 2014/09/29 Unable to Cast <nil> to map[string]interface{}